JRegimbal/hat-box/_docs/information.md

 Fields that are follwed by an \* are not applicable to tools like SDKs or APIs.
 This information includes:

-* **Driving Feature**: What parameter drives the changes in haptic output.
+* <span id="driving-feature">**Driving Feature**</span>: What parameter drives the changes in haptic output.
 Options include time, where output is solely a function of time, and action, where another input can change the output.
-* **Effect Localization**: In creating spatially distributed haptic stimuli, how locations of the stimuli on the skin are handled in the tool.
+* <span id="effect-localization">**Effect Localization**</span>: In creating spatially distributed haptic stimuli, how locations of the stimuli on the skin are handled in the tool.
     * Device-centric - Control is leveraged directly over the actuators with no abstraction to spatial location.
 The tool has no information about where an effect will be felt.
     * Location-aware - The desired location of an effect is taken into account to some extent.
     * Target-centric - Where the effect is to be experienced, whether on a specific part of the body or through interaction with a virtual object, is the primary choice about effect location presented in the tool.
 How the device will create the stimuli is abstracted away.
-* **Media Support**: Support for non-haptic media.
+* <span id="media-support">**Media Support**</span>: Support for non-haptic media.
 The bar for this is to load the media into the workspace, but not allow it to be modified or use it for any automatic process.
 Often this involves loading audio or visual media and allowing a file to be played back so haptic effects can be synchronized with it.
-* **Iterative Playback\***: Support for iteratively rendering effects within the tool's environment as part of testing and development.
+* <span id="iterative-playback">**Iterative Playback\***</span>: Support for iteratively rendering effects within the tool's environment as part of testing and development.
-* **Design Approaches**: Broadly, the methods available to create a desired effect.
+* <span id="design-approaches">**Design Approaches**</span>: Broadly, the methods available to create a desired effect.
     * Direct parametric control (DPC) - the low-level parameters can be directly manipulated.
     * Process - low-level parameters are controlled by some abstract process.
     * Sequencing - effects can be ordered in time to create larger effects.
     * Library - a library of pre-existing effects is available for use or re-use.
 Users may be able to contribute to this library.
     * Description - a natural language description of the perceived experienced can be transformed into an effect with those properties, either by searching through an indexed library of effects or creating a new one.
-* **Interaction Metaphors\***: Common UI metaphors that define how the user interacts with the tool.
+* <span id="interaction-metaphors">**Interaction Metaphors\***</span>: Common UI metaphors that define how the user interacts with the tool.
 Note that Generic Menu is not listed if other metaphors are present.
     * Track - a timeline is used to represent an interactive channel containing effects, similar to those in audio or video editing.
     * Keyframe - key points for the effect are set and behavior between them is interpolated.
     * Score - an adaptation of a musical score or other music notation is used to represent haptic effects.